 Goldfarb Center for Public Affairs

-The Goldfarb Center for Public Affairs connects the Colby community to the most pressing current events, sparks public policy discussions, and inspires active citizenship.
-Through thought-provoking events with world leaders to a multi-day trek to Washington, D.C., the Goldfarb Center increases awareness of the role of government, policy, and advocacy to address the world’s most complex issues.
-Founded in 2003 with a generous gift from Colby Trustee William Goldfarb ’68, P’00, the center is also known for providing grants to support student research and internships and fostering the leadership skills of Colby students through the Goldfarb Student Engagement Committee.
+The Goldfarb Center for Public Affairs connects the Colby community to the world of public policy, inspires active citizenship, and fosters discussion about creative, interdisciplinary approaches to complex societal challenges through a nonpartisan, inclusive approach that welcomes every opinion as part of a healthy discourse.
+Our events include world leaders, innovative thinkers, influential politicians, community activists, and cutting-edge academics.
+Founded in 2003 with a generous gift from Colby Trustee William Goldfarb ’68, P’00, the center is also known for providing grants to support student research and internships and fostering the leadership skills of Colby students through the Goldfarb Student Executive Board.

 Annual flagship events include the William R. and Linda K. Cotter Debate Series and the Senator George J. Mitchell Distinguished International Lecture Series.
 The center is also highly engaged with supporting prominent award ceremonies on campus such as the Elijah Parish Lovejoy Award for Courage in Journalism and the Morton A. Brody Distinguished Award for Judicial Service.